Understanding math is an essential skill.

 - The following modifications/accommodations in the area of math will be helpful to implement:

-- I suggest _____ participates in after-school tutoring x number of times per week.
+- I suggest _____ participates in after-school math tutoring x number of times per week.

-- It would be helpful to review at home with _____ …
+- It would be helpful to review at home the following math topics _____ …

 - _____ would benefit from…

-- I strongly encourage _____ to (insert any action that will help to improve situation + how often) in order to improve (insert issue).
+- I strongly encourage _____ to (insert action that will improve the situation) in order to improve (insert math issue).

 - For a (specify a time frame), let’s implement an intrinsic/extrinsic reward system to motivate _____.